 pancreatitis (inflammation of the pancreas)

-You are planning to have any operations or radiographic procedures
+Tell your doctor if you are planning to have any operations or radiographic procedures.

 Taking other medicines

-Some medicines may interact with metformin.
+Some medicines and metformin may interfere with each other.
 These include:

 iodinated contrast agents (dyes)

 medicines that contain alcohol, such as cough and cold syrups